 The alumni have provided finance for much of this work and the College thanks you all for your overwhelming support and generous gifts.
 The College believes that it should provide it's students with facilities that they value highly but, at present, only about half of Darwin students can be accommodated in College rooms.
 The College's aspiration is to raise this to around three-quarters.
 Opportunities to expand the College into nearby buildings arise from time to time, but these can only be considered as funds become available.

 Cambridge is one of the world's leading universities.
 Its position as an international centre of excellence in graduate education attracts outstanding graduates from all over the world.The majority stay on for doctoral training, thereby becoming an integral part of the University's research endeavour.

 Darwin College has a vital role in advancing Cambridge's scholarship and research.
 As a College solely committed to graduates, we have over 500 students from more than 60 countries and cover the full range of academic disciplines.Our main purpose is to provide this lively, talented, and culturally varied community of young people with a supportive base for their studies.
 The pressures of advanced work at a high standard are best managed in a friendly, informal atmosphere where students have access to a wide range of social, sporting and cultural activities, as well as to pastoral support where this is needed.

-For over forty years, Darwin College has steadily expanded around its uniquely beautiful setting on the River Cam.
+For many years, Darwin College has steadily expanded around it's uniquely beautiful setting on the River Cam.
 We have attracted funds to support a modest number of research fellowships and student bursaries.
 Physically, we strive to acquire and build more student rooms close to the dining and social areas which are the College's heart.But we are always conscious that our students deserve, and would benefit from, more support.
 And for this we depend above all on the generosity of our friends.

 |Darwin College Extended Garden|